Preserve Ancient Buildings (lessons from Europe)

 Italy, Greece and many other countries on continental Europe (especially Prague) preserve their ancient buildings, if they are safe and in good order.
 Instead, planners in England are always knocking down ancient buildings, in order to build ugly monstrosities in their place.

 There are much tougher laws in Italy, overseen by the Ministry of Culture, that has to review any plans and issue permits, and will block any building works that harm heritage.
-They will also set fines, even if a developr knocks a hole in a listed wall.
+They will also set fines, even if a developer knocks a hole in a listed wall.

 In Italy, you would never have had HS2 destroying England’s second-oldest pear tree (Warwickshire), it simply would never have been allowed to happen – trees or buildings.

 In Florence, the Renaissance core is a conservation area.
 New builds face tight rules on height, colour, and materials.
 Shopfronts cannot add large neon signs.
 Even window frames must match approved styles.
-The result feels authentic because it is built on evidence and care.

 In Venice, rules protect the skyline and the waterways.
 Large ships no longer pass close to St Mark’s Square.
 Repairs to canals must use approved methods and materials that respect the city’s fragile foundations.
-The focus is not just on pretty views.
-It is about keeping the city safe from erosion, vibration, and water damage.

 In Rome, strict zoning guards the historic centre.
 Planners cap building heights and protect key sight lines, for example the view of the Victor Emmanuel II Monument along Via del Corso.
 Timed entries at the Colosseum spread footfall, cut wear, and improve the visit.
-Recent repairs cleaned stone, fixed drainage, and stabilised the arena’s walls without hiding the marks of time.

 Florence (one of the world’s most beautiful cities) is trying to prevent over-tourism, due to littering and pickpockets.
 One official noted ‘No museum visit – just a photo then they take the bus to Venice – we don’t want tourists like that’.